fes-hd/fesmac-manual/docs/mac/fessupp/quick-start.md

 4. Select a base plate type from the selection list.

-   !> The base plate types shown in the list can depend on the condition of the `GENSEC` element.
+   > [!NOTE] The base plate types shown in the list can depend on the condition of the `GENSEC` element.

 5. Click <kbd>OK</kbd> on the selection form.